jlumpe/gambit/docs/source/cli.rst

 .. option:: -d, --db DIR

     Path to the directory containing reference database files.
-Required by most subcommands.
+Required by the :ref:`query <query-cmd>` subcommand.
     As an alternative you can specify the database location with the :envvar:`GAMBIT_DB_PATH` environment variable.